 Last Updated on by

 Mention the idea of running a 100 mile ultra marathon to a non runner, and they will likely react with a look of disbelief.
 “You mean running 100 miles…all at once?
-Do you ever stop?
+Do you you get to eat?
 Do you ever sleep?” they’ll question, as they still can’t actually comprehend the idea of traveling that far by foot (my favorite response, they’ll say “I don’t even drive that far!”), never mind while running.

 I’m under the impression that most non runners, and even some runners unfamiliar with ultra running, assume that these longer distance races are done at the same speed as say, your average half marathon…only for an extra 86.9 miles.
 And for some runners, it’s true.